• Raag Parameshwari •

 Origins, myths, quirks, & more

-Parameshwari is an idiosyncratic creation of sitar icon Ravi Shankar, which has rapidly gained prominence over the latter half of the 20th century.
-His widow Sukanya recounts its origin tale in the liner notes to a stellar 1971 rendition, recorded in a friend’s Hollywood living room:
+Parameshwari (‘Supreme Lordess’), an idiosyncratic Ravi Shankar creation, has risen to significant fame in the past half-century.
+The sitar icon’s widow Sukanya recounts its unique origin in the liner notes to a stellar 1971 rendition, recorded in a friend’s Hollywood living room:

-Thus, unlike the vast majority of ragas, Parameshwari’s murchana set ‘appeared’ via a specific set of theoretical abstractions, rather than being derived over time from an evolving compositional repertoire.
+So, unlike the vast majority of ragas, Parameshwari’s murchana set ‘appeared’ via a specific sequence of theoretical abstractions, more than being derived over time from an evolving compositional repertoire.
 In a sense, it existed in Shankar’s mind before he had even played it.
-Such a specific origin story sits in clear contrast to the vague, mythological histories of most ragas.
-As with Ali Akbar Khan’s Chandranandan (improvised to fill up spare studio tape, hastily named during a cigarette break, and soon forgotten by its creator), the ease with which we can relate to the human aspects of the situation is almost jarring.
+Such a specific origin story sits in clear contrast to the vague, mythological histories of most ragas – as with Ali Akbar Khan’s Chandranandan (improvised to fill spare studio tape, hastily named during a cigarette break, and soon forgotten by its creator), the ease with which we can relate to the human aspects of the situation is almost jarring.

 In the end, this is all pure speculation.
-But exact answers aren’t really the point here – what’s interesting is the ease with which we can picture the questions, and the uncanny relatability of the overall situation.
-Knowledge of the story can certainly change how we listen to the raga itself – it’s pleasing to imagine its expansion outwards from a single ‘point’ in space and time, and also to get a little further into Shankar’s mindset, feeling his wide-eyed enjoyment at the chance to fill out a near-blank melodic canvas.
+But exact answers aren’t really the point here – what’s interesting is the ease with which we can picture these questions, and the uncanny relatability of the overall situation.
+Knowledge of the story can certainly change how we hear a raga: it’s pleasing to imagine its expansion outwards from a single ‘point’ in space and time – and also to get further into Shankar’s mindset, sharing in his wide-eyed enjoyment at the chance to fill out a near-blank melodic canvas.

 –Ravi Shankar (1970)–

-• How did Shankar explore the new scale? •
+• How did Shankar explore the scale? •

-The Pandit’s approach to adding colour naturally reflected his predominant musical inclinations.
-He found fruitful harvest in forceful fretted motions and dense, looping taans, exploring rare rhythms with longtime dance partner Alla Rakha’s tabla – notably the ancient dhamar taal (14 beats).
-Listen to their captivating 1970 recording above, just a couple of years on from the raga’s roadborne inception.
+The Pandit’s approach to adding fresh colour naturally reflected his predominant musical inclinations.
+As usual, he found fruitful harvest in forceful ornaments and dense, looping taans, often exploring the raga’s contours over rare rhythms supplied by longtime dance partner Alla Rakha – notably, the auspicious 14-beat dhamar taal (superbly showcased on their captivating 1970 rendition above, recorded just a couple of years on from the raga’s roadborne inception).

-Shankar’s penchant for pairing Parameshwari with dhamar – described by some as a ‘warlike’ cycle – indicates what sentiments he may have come to associate with the raga.
-Vocalist Ashwini Bhide-Deshpande told me in a 2018 interview that she sees dhamar as like “a warrior going onto the battlefield…displaying joy in leading his followers and finding strength in doing so”, a description echoed by Benares tabla maestro Sanju Sahai in his interview (“a warrior moving slowly forward…he proceeds like this as he is riding an elephant!”).
-Can you hear it in Shankar’s take (e.g. here)?
+Shankar’s penchant for pairing Parameshwari with dhamar – described by some as a ‘warlike’ cycle – allows us to speculate as to which sentiments he may have come to associate with the raga.
+Jaipur-Atrauli vocalist Ashwini Bhide-Deshpande told me that she visualises dhamar as “a warrior going onto the battlefield, displaying joy in leading his followers and finding strength in doing so”, a description echoed by Benares tabla maestro Sanju Sahai (“a warrior moving slowly forward…he proceeds like this as he is riding an elephant!”).

-These martial associations match the strident aggression of Shankar’s recordings, and even mirror its rapid emergence into the world.
-Parameshwari’s path almost reads like a Bengali folk tale of old, tracking some great soldier who marches across India’s vast rural landscapes before suddenly, hastily, being put into action on the global stage, eyes darting as he seeks courage and calm amidst the unfolding chaos.
+These martial associations certainly match the strident aggression of Shankar’s recordings, and even mirror its rapid emergence into the world.
+To me, Parameshwari’s path almost reads like a Bengali folk tale of old, tracking some great soldier who marches across the Bengal’s vast rural landscapes, before suddenly finding himself put into action on a global stage, eyes darting as he seeks courage and calm amidst the chaos.

 –Cyclone Bhola aftermath (1970)–

-The occasion of Parameshwari’s 1971 Hollywood performance seems to have provided the spark.
-In Sukanya’s telling, “George Harrison, in attendance that day, listened, and from those conversations the seed was sown for what would later become the Concert for Bangladesh” – a pioneering humanitarian effort co-organised by Harrison and Shankar, that paved the way for future efforts including Live Aid and Live Earth (…so does Bob Geldof have Parameshwari to thank for his latter-day fame?).
+In Sukanya’s telling, “George Harrison, in attendance that day, listened, and from those conversations the seed was sown for what would later become the Concert for Bangladesh” – a pioneering humanitarian effort co-organised by Harrison and Shankar, that paved the way for future efforts including Live Aid and Live Earth (Does this mean Bob Geldof has Parameshwari to thank for his latter-day fame?
+And so can we ultimately blame Shankar for Do They Know It’s Christmas?).

-Non-Shankar recordings of the raga remained rare in his own lifetime, but other artists have explored it over the years, often to great effect.
-Though fairly well-documented through his many performances, the raga is relatively rare on the modern concert platform, partly as the master took on few long-term disciples.
-Bansuri maestro Ronu Majumdar, one of a select number to have learned Parameshwari directly from its creator, played it at Darbar 2015 (see ‘Recording in focus’ below).
-He explained on stage that Shankar had shown it to him in London while they were there to record, with none other than…George Harrison.
+While non-Shankar recordings of the raga remained rare for much of his own lifetime, several other artists have since explored it to great effect (see Listenings below).
+Bansuriya Ronu Majumdar, one of a select few to have learned Parameshwari directly from its creator, played it at Darbar 2015 (analysed in Phraseology section) – also noting on stage that Shankar had first shown it to him in London while they were there to record with none other than…George Harrison.

-In Majumdar’s words, Parameshwari comes with “a unique, strange emotion – very rare”.
-His rendition superbly captures Shankar’s ethos of relentless experimentalism while also remaining true to the raga’s phraseological and associative roots, brilliantly aided by dhamar-specialist Sukhvinder Singh’s deep-toned tabla drums.
-I hope performances like Majumdar’s will inspire future generations to take it up in greater numbers – five decades is barely an infancy in ‘raga years’, meaning it still offers up vast unexplored melodic territory.
-Parameshwari’s ripples will surely spread much further from here – perhaps its (car) journey has only just begun.
+In Majumdar’s words, Parameshwari comes with “a unique, strange emotion”.
+His rendition superbly captures Shankar’s ethos of relentless experimentalism while also remaining true to the raga’s phraseological roots, brilliantly aided by dhamar specialist Sukhvinder Singh’s deep-toned tabla.
+I hope performances like this will inspire future generations to continue taking up the scale – five decades is barely an infancy in ‘raga years’, meaning the raga still offers up vast unexplored melodic territory.
+Parameshwari’s ripples will surely spread much further from here – perhaps its (car) journey is only getting started.

 —Phraseologies—